Home page

 • Zoom in and check if the text is selectable in the original PDF file.

-• For dense layouts, review the translated file carefully and use the original as a reference.
+• For dense layouts, review the original file carefully and use the original as a reference to make fixes post-translation.

 2) Unsupported or incorrect language detection